slidevjs/slidev/demo/slides.md

 # Recap

 - Think as "Connections"
-- One thing as a time
+- One thing at a time
 - Accepting ref as arguments
 - Returns an object of refs
 - Make functions flexible